MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 ------------

 ==================================
+To plot 2D data in PecubeGUI, first switch to the chart's window by clicking on ‘show ouput’ (see Figure 1 in "Introduction", n°5).
+You should see the window shown in Figure 13.
+On the left-hand side, you will find two tabs: *Data* and *Properties*.
+The first tab enables to load new data:

+* *Load project...*: load a Pecube input file to plot data from that project.
+* *Add 3D model...*: load a vtk file to render a 3D model.
+* *Remove data...*: remove one or several plots.
+To do so, on the plot list on the left-hand side of the interface, select the plot you wish to remove and click 'Remove data...'.
+* *Further data...*: a list of 2D data you can plot.

 In the current version, and depending on your input parameters, Pecube can output several files that you can then load into PecubeGUI to plot some results.
 These files are: